On this page

 drop() method to drop the collection.

-You can add secondary indexes on the fields
+metaFieldis a document, you can add secondary indexes on fields inside the document.

-A time series collection can't be created as a capped collection.
+You cannot create a time series collection as a capped collection.

-- An existing collection can't be converted into a time series collection.
+An existing collection cannot be converted into a time series collection.

-- A time series collection can't be converted into a different collection type.
+A time series collection cannot be converted into a different collection type.

 To move data from an existing collection to a time series collection, migrate data into a time series collection.